-To provide the best care for all the children who need us, Le Bonheur is embarking on the largest building expansion since the current hospital tower opened in 2010.
-The four-story, \$95.4-million addition will allow us to continue a sustainable, long-term growth trajectory.
+To provide the best care for all the children who need us, Le Bonheur has recently completed the largest building expansion since the current hospital opened in 2010.
+The four-story, \$95.4-million addition allows us to continue a sustainable, long-term growth trajectory.

-The four-story expansion will:
+The four-story expansion:

-- Add 14 new beds to the existing 60-bed Neonatal Intensive Care Unit (NICU), with the ability to grow in the future. - Add 10 Cardiovascular Intensive Care Unit (CVICU) beds to the existing 10-bed CVICU to allow for the creation of a 31-bed cardiovascular unit with an 11-bed step-down unit. - Add a new MRI-guided cardiac catheterization lab for a total of three catheterization labs. - Expand the surgery recovery area with eight new Post-Anesthesia Care Unit (PACU) bays. - Convert 12 beds to critical care to meet current demands.
+- Added 14 new beds to the existing 60-bed Neonatal Intensive Care Unit (NICU), with the ability to grow in the future. - Added 10 Cardiovascular Intensive Care Unit (CVICU) beds to the existing 10-bed CVICU to allow for the creation of a 31-bed cardiovascular unit with an 11-bed step-down unit. - Expanded the surgery recovery area with eight new Post-Anesthesia Care Unit (PACU) bays. - Included a new hybrid magnetic resonance imaging (MRI) and cardiac catheterization lab.
+Le Bonheur's interventional cardiac MRI suite is the first in Tennessee and is only the eighth in the country.